grodansparadis/vscpl2drv-logger/README.md

  - **write** enables configuration write functionality if set to *true*.
 If enables remember that the configuration file must be placed at a location that is writable by the VSCP daemon.
  - **path** is the path to the file where the logging data will be written.
  - **overwrite** set to *true* to overwrite the data in the log file onm every restart.
 If set to false data will be appended to the log file.
- - **format** Can be set to zero for string log format, 1 for XML log format and 2 for JSON log format.
+ - **format** Can be set to 0 for string log format, 1 for XML log format and 2 for JSON log format.
  - **filter** can be used to filter the steam of events to just log a limited amount of events.
 Both are on format **priority, class, type, guid**.
 Default is to log all events. out-filter/out-mask is traffic from the interface. in-filter/in.mask is not used at the moment.

 ## Install the driver